 - Distinguish between the present and memories

 - Recognize triggers

-- Receive treatment for comorbid conditions, such as alcohol/drug addiction, depression, anxiety disorders, and panic attacks
+- Receive treatment for comorbid conditions, such as alcohol/drug misuse, depression, anxiety disorders, and panic attacks

-- Recognize ineffective coping strategies and correlate to negative outcomes
+- Recognize ineffective coping strategies that correlate to negative outcomes

 - Attend support group meetings

 - Report feeling control over factors likely contributing to fear

 - Demonstrate effective anxiety-reducing techniques, either cognitive or behavioral

 In planning for Alex’s treatment, the most urgent problem is his risk for suicide, followed by a disturbed sleep pattern that impairs thinking.
 His dysfunctional grieving and ineffective coping should be addressed as he works through and resolves the distressing feelings and memories of the explosion, fire, and death of his friend.